chanzuckerberg/single-cell-curation/docs/curation-proto-tut.md

 #### `obs`

 `adata.obs` is a dataframe that is used to store cell level metadata.
-In addition to experiemental metadata, the following additional field are required:
+In addition to experiemental metadata, the following additional fields are required:

 | `obs` column name                    | Type   | Description                                                       | Example                                   |
 | :----------------------------------- |:------:| -----------------------------------------------------------------:|:------------------------------------------|